ParadigmFoundation/network-explorer/README.md

 ```

 ### Annotations

+_*Note: All values are strings (double-quoted) in the JSON sent to the client with each new block.*_ Convert to JS `number` type where necessary.

 1. **DIGM token supply** (`token.total_supply`): the total number of DIGM tokens in circulation.
 Keep in mind this number will be in units of `wei` (smallest divisible unit) so for the actual "quantity" of full DIGM tokens, this value will need to be multiplied by `1 * 10^18`.